iperka/scan-categorizer/README.md

 ];
 ```

 If you want to match multiple words you can simply use a RegExp.
-For example, if you want to match all documents that contain the word `lorem ipsum`, you can use the following RegExp: `/lorem ipsum/`.
+For example, if you want to match all documents that contain the words `Lorem Ipsum`, you can use the following RegExp: `/lorem ipsum/`.

-It's important to use a space between the words, otherwise the script will not be able to match the words correctly.
+It's important to use a **space between the words**, otherwise the script will not be able to match the words correctly and bare in mind that default JavaScript RegExp are **case sensitive** and must be **lowercase** only.

 ## Table of contents 📚